Braves blow out Mets 15-2, inch closer to NL East crown

 Braves: Fried was reinstated from the 10-day injured list Thursday, and Atlanta optioned RHP Bryse Wilson to its alternate training site.

-Mets: After leaving Wednesday night’s outing in Philadelphia with a right hamstring spasm, deGrom threw a side session Friday and felt good, manager Luis Rojas said.
+Mets: After leaving Wednesday night’s outing in Philadelphia with a right hamstring spasm, deGrom threw a side session Friday and felt good, Rojas said.
 The team will see how the two-time Cy Young Award winner feels Saturday before determining if he will stay on schedule, which would give him two more starts this season. … 2B Robinson Canó was hit just above the left wrist by a 92 mph sinker from Fried in the fourth and removed in the sixth.
 X-rays were negative and Rojas said Canó is fine. … RHP Dellin Betances (right lat tightness) faced hitters Thursday at the alternate site.
 “I heard he’s doing great,” Rojas said. … Kilome, sidelined since Sept.
 2 with a split fingernail, was activated from the injured list.
 INF Luis Guillorme was optioned to the alternate site.

 UP NEXT